Gay New York

 Gym Sports Bar (167 8th Av), TV sports bar on two floors, outdoor patio, reasonable drinks prices, food, Saturday and Sunday DJs.

-Paddles / Club 250 (250 W 26th St), "the friendly S&M Club" with monthly CumUnion Naked Orgy for men each 4th Friday hardcore space and oral fetish/safe play zone.
+Paddles / Club 250 (250 W 26th St), "the friendly S&M Club" with Thursday men's underwear nights, twice-monthly men's CumUnion Naked Orgy hardcore space and oral fetish/safe play zone.
 Handsome NYC all-male erotic underwear/ fantasy dress-up, Wednesdays.

 CLOSED: G Lounge (223 W 19th St); XES (157 W 24th St).